jondbridges/ievms/README.md

 Overview
 ========

+:warning: *NOTE: This is a fork from: https://github.com/xdissent/ievms/ in order to update urls for IE11 to work.*

 Microsoft provides virtual machine disk images to facilitate website testing in multiple versions of IE, regardless of the host operating system.